BrownNPC/simple-ecs/README.md

 We use a struct called storage to hold the components arrays.

-components can be any data type, but they cannot be interfaces
+components can be any data type

 These arrays are pre-allocated to a fixed size provided by the user